bitrise-io/devcenter/_articles/en/reviews/ship-androiddraft.md

 ---
 ## Ship overview

-With Ship, you can manage Continuous Deployment of your app, as well as manage different build versions and flavors of the app in a convenient way.
+With Ship, you can manage Continuous Deployment of your app, as well as manage different build versions of the app in a convenient way.
 Using Ship to distribute your app gives you more control and granularity.

 You can do a whole lot of things with Ship: